Data Sharing with Endogenous Choices over Differential Privacy Levels: What Happens under Full Decentralization?

-At this juncture, it is important to draw some comparisons with the baseline setting (Lemma~\ref{lem:centralized}).
+\end{itemize} \end{lemma} At this juncture, it is important to draw some comparisons with the baseline setting (Lemma~\ref{lem:centralized}).
 While a participant's optimal choice of privacy level $\epsilon_i^*$ has the same dependence on their privacy cost parameter $c_i$ in both mechanisms, in the decentralized setting, the coalition size exerts a larger influence on $\epsilon_i^*$: specifically, note that the $\epsilon_i^*$ in Lemma \ref{lem:autonomous_eps} is larger than the $\epsilon_i^*$ in Lemma \ref{lem:centralized} by a factor proportional to $k^{1/3}$, the size of the coalition.
 When players make decisions in a decentralized manner, in particular, \emph{everyone opts for more stringent privacy levels} (smaller $\epsilon$'s).
-A benefit of decentralization is then that such collective risk-averse behavior can be achieved even without direct, and often expensive, coordination between participants.
-This implies a perhaps surprising observation: as we see in Section~\ref{sec:pos}, decentralization hurts efficiency, not only in terms of social cost\footnote{This comes from the definition of the centralized baseline optimizing the social cost.} but also \emph{in terms of variance of the coalition's estimator}\footnote{This is a result of the characterization of $\epsilon$, which shows that players choose to focus on lowering privacy costs rather than lowering the variance of the estimator.}.
+This implies a perhaps surprising observation: as we will see later in Section~\ref{sec:pos}, decentralization hurts efficiency, not only in terms of social cost but also \emph{in terms of variance of the shared estimator}.